gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/Deeplinking-feature-gij-cloud.md

 ### GitKraken administrator settings

-The GitKraken deeplinking feature is enabled by default in the App settings of Git Integration for Jira app.
+The GitKraken deep linking feature is enabled by default in the Git Integration for Jira app settings.

-Jira administrators can enable/disable this feature for all Jira users.
-All Jira users can enable the GitKraken integration separately (see [User settings](/git-integration-for-jira-cloud/user-settings-gij-cloud) above).
+Jira administrators can enable or disable this feature for all Jira users.
+Individual users can also enable the GitKraken integration separately (see [User settings](/git-integration-for-jira-cloud/user-settings-gij-cloud)).

 1. Go to the Git Integration for Jira – **General settings** tab (sidebar).

-2. Enable/disable this setting under **Jira Issue View Options**
+2. Enable or disable this setting under **Jira Issue View Options**.

 <img src='/wp-content/uploads/gij-gitcloud-deeplink-gitkraken-general-settings-2025.png'  style='margin:25px auto;display:block;' alt='Access the GitKraken integration option to enable/disable the feature in the General settings of the Git Integration for Jira app' />